Ski Lift Safety – 10 Questions Answered

 Are Ski Lifts Safe?

-Ski lifts are very safe, In fact they are safer than skiing or even driving your car to the resort!
+Ski lifts are very safe, in fact they are safer than skiing or even driving your car to the resort!

 The main reason why these accidents happen is because skiers do not follow the proper procedures for getting on and off the lift.
 It is important to pay attention to the instructions given by the lift operator and to follow them carefully.